-*After writing this post it was brought to my attention that most of the ascorbic acid in vitamin c powder is made in China from GMO corn.
-It that is a concern for you, you should buy Quali-C Vitamin C Powder.
-It’s pure ascorbic acid, made in Europe, Non-GMO, no corn.
-This is what it looks like:
+*After writing this post it was brought to my attention that most of the ascorbic acid in vitamin C powder is made in China from GMO corn.
+If that is a concern for you, there are several brands of non-GMO vitamin C powders.

 by Ewan Cameron by Thomas Levy M.D

 Curing the Incurable: Vitamin C, Infectious Diseases, and Toxins by Thomas Levy MD, JD